| Y |

 we'd be mighty ashamed to do by ourselves...")

-- the scene in which Lincoln plays "Dixie" on
+- the scene of Lincoln's playing of "Dixie" on

 a mouth harp